Teachers Win 8-Year Battle with Union, Apply Janus to PA

 Supreme Court decision prompts change

 Then, in 2017, the Supreme Court accepted an Illinois public employee’s lawsuit challenging that state’s “fair share” fee law.
 The employee’s name was Mark Janus.
-Jane and Chris’s case was stayed pending this lawsuit, but they wanted to use their experiences to help Janus’s cause.
+Jane and Chris’s case was stayed pending this lawsuit.
+Despite the pause, they wanted to use their experiences to help Janus’s cause.
 The Fairness Center helped the teachers file an amicus, or “friend of the court,” brief arguing for the justices to rule in Janus’s favor.

 The Supreme Court’s Janus v.
-AFSCME, Council 31 decision, issued on June 27, 2018, shifted the landscape of labor law across the country by declaring “fair share” fees an unconstitutional violation of public employees’ First Amendment rights.
+AFSCME, Council 31 decision, issued on June 27, 2018, shifted the landscape of labor law across the country.
+It declared “fair share” fees an unconstitutional violation of public employees’ First Amendment rights.

 Teachers’ union returns religious objectors’ money